TheTT/OAK/README.md

 #### Instructions for using

 Place OAK in the project folder and directly embed it into the project through `#include "tAlgo.hpp"`

-#### To participate contribution

-1. Fork it
-2. Create a branch titled `new Feat_xxx`
-3. Submit your code
-4. Create a new Pull Request